Check token usage from the terminal with /usage added in Codex CLI 0.140.0

 Cumulative bar chart |

-If you want to get a rough sense of trends from a weekly summary, /usage weekly seems suitable, and if you want to see the overall picture of accumulated usage, /usage cumulative seems to be the way to go.
+If you want to roughly grasp trends with weekly summaries, /usage weekly seems suitable, and if you want to see the overall picture of usage accumulating, /usage cumulative seems like the better fit.

 Impressions After Trying It

 Being able to check token usage trends without leaving the terminal is convenient when using Codex as your main tool.
-The Streak feature is designed to create a sense of "keeping it going," similar to GitHub's contributions graph, and I found it interesting as a way to visualize usage habits.
+The Streak feature, much like GitHub's contributions graph, is designed to give you a sense of "keeping it going," and I found it interesting as a way to visualize usage habits.

 Summary